s-chh/2D-Positional-Encoding-Vision-Transformer/README.md

 Implemented 2D Positional Encodings/Embeddings: <strong>No Position</strong>, <strong>Learnable</strong>, <strong>Sinusoidal (Absolute)</strong>, <strong>Relative</strong>, and <strong>Rotary (RoPe)</strong>.
 <ul>
   <li>Works by splitting dimensions into two parts and implements 1D positional encoding on each part.</li>
   <li>One part uses the x-positions sequence, and the other uses y-positions.
-Check below for more details.</li>
+More details below.</li>
   <li>Classification token is handled differently in all methods.
-Check below for more details.</li>
+More details below.</li>
   <li>Network used here in a scaled-down version of the original ViT with only 800k parameters</a>. </li>
-  <li>Works with small datasets by using a smaller patch size of 4.</li>
+  <li>Results on small datasets with patch size of 4.</li>
   <li>Datasets tested: CIFAR10 and CIFAR100</li>
 </ul>
 <br>